chimmymikel/CSIT327-G8-PhiShield/README.md

 # Google Safe Browsing API (free tier available)
 GOOGLE_SAFE_BROWSING_API_KEY=your_google_safe_browsing_api_key_here
 ```

+**Important for Railway Deployment:**
+- Set these environment variables in your Railway project dashboard (Variables tab)
+- The `.env` file is only for local development
+- Railway requires environment variables to be set in their platform settings

 **Note on API Keys:**
 - The system works without API keys, but with reduced detection accuracy